Supported Gateways & Integration

 Cisco Meraki Native Scanning API Cloud Dashboard

-TP-Link Beta/Custom HTTP Stream Omada Controller
+TP-Link Native HTTP Stream Omada Controller

 FortiGate Limited SNMP/API FortiManager